 BUILD DEEPER FRIENDSHIPS by planning or spontaneously inviting group members to join you outside your regularly scheduled group time for meals; fun activities; and projects around your home, church, or community.

-GOD OWNS IT ALL and a Serie Bri perspective and the standard and the second start
+start

 Welcome to session 1 of God Owns It All.
 Open the session with prayer.
 Then briefly discuss the following.